In this blog post, I’ll share some of my perspectives regarding IT strategy.

 - Implementation and follow-up

-– including ability to iterate the strategy and defining metrics for success
+– including the ability to iterate the strategy and define metrics for success

 THE IT STRATEGY PROCESS IS COMPLEX

-Searching the internet you will find numerous articles, which outlines “five simple steps” to developing an IT strategy.
-Although the headlines academically may be “not wrong”, they cannot be executed without scoping, design of the (often complex) analysis processes and first and foremost gaining a clear understanding of the objectives of the IT strategy process.
-I honestly do not understand why major websites such as CIO.com are lend name to this kind of articles.
+An internet search will bring up numerous articles that outline “five simple steps” to developing an IT strategy.
+Although the headlines may not technically be wrong, the steps cannot be executed without scoping, design of the (often complex) analysis processes, and, most importantly, gaining a clear understanding of the IT strategy process objectives.
+I honestly don’t understand why major websites like CIO.com lend their name to articles like these.

-Anyways, when looking towards the major consulting organisations, like Deloitte, Boston, PA etc. they all have excellent strategy consultants, but even these companies are not publicly sharing how they are working.
-I think it is partly because of proprietary processes, but mostly because it is a very difficult topic to write anything decisive about.
-It is much easier to put the IT strategy processes into broad high-level perspective that sounds great in a business context.
+Nevertheless, when looking at major consulting organizations like Deloitte, Boston, and PA, they all have excellent strategy consultants, but even these companies don’t publicly share how they work.
+I think it is partly due to proprietary processes, but mostly because it is a very difficult topic to write decisively about.
+It is much easier to put the IT strategy processes into a broad, high-level perspective that sounds great in a business context.

-However, there are a number of things you can do in order to increase your chances of success.
+However, there are a number of things you can do to increase your chances of success.

 STARTING POINTS FOR DESIGNING AN IT STRATEGY PROCESS

-In this blog post I will share the initial approach for how to scope what kind of IT strategy we are dealing with in a specific company and context – and subsequently how to address the IT strategy process.
+Here, I’ll share the initial approach for how to scope what kind of IT strategy we are dealing with in a specific company and context – and subsequently, how to address the IT strategy process.

 IT strategy comes in many shapes and sizes.
-In order to get started correctly it is important to frame a good starting point.
+To get started correctly, it is important to frame a good starting point.